jkup/jonkuperman.com/posts/how-to-join-developer-dao/index.md

 tags: ["Crypto"]
 ---

-I saw a tweet from [@nader](https://twitter.com/dabit3) about him creating a new DAO.
+I saw a tweet from [@nader](https://twitter.com/dabit3) about him creating a new DAO yesterday.
 I don't know much about them, but it sounded interesting.
 Here's how I joined and what I learned so far!

 https://twitter.com/dabit3/status/1433879106119208966